Medtronic (NYSE:MDT) Stock Price Up 0.5%

-MDT has been the topic of a number of research reports.
-Truist Financial upped their price target on shares of Medtronic from $87.00 to $90.00 and gave the company a “hold” rating in a research note on Wednesday, February 21st.
-Royal Bank of Canada reiterated a “sector perform” rating and issued a $92.00 price target on shares of Medtronic in a research note on Wednesday, February 21st.
-Mizuho boosted their price objective on shares of Medtronic from $95.00 to $98.00 and gave the company a “buy” rating in a report on Wednesday, February 21st.
-Finally, Oppenheimer boosted their price objective on shares of Medtronic from $89.00 to $92.00 and gave the company a “market perform” rating in a report on Wednesday, February 21st.
-One analyst has rated the stock with a sell rating, four have issued a hold rating and six have assigned a buy rating to the company.
-According to data from MarketBeat.com, the stock presently has an average rating of “Hold” and a consensus price target of $94.91.
+MDT has been the topic of several research analyst reports.
+Truist Financial upped their target price on shares of Medtronic from $87.00 to $90.00 and gave the company a “hold” rating in a research note on Wednesday, February 21st.
+Royal Bank of Canada reaffirmed a “sector perform” rating and set a $92.00 price target on shares of Medtronic in a research report on Wednesday, February 21st.
+Mizuho upped their price target on shares of Medtronic from $95.00 to $98.00 and gave the company a “buy” rating in a research report on Wednesday, February 21st.
+Finally, Oppenheimer increased their target price on shares of Medtronic from $89.00 to $92.00 and gave the stock a “market perform” rating in a report on Wednesday, February 21st.
+One investment analyst has rated the stock with a sell rating, four have assigned a hold rating and six have assigned a buy rating to the company.
+According to MarketBeat.com, Medtronic presently has an average rating of “Hold” and a consensus price target of $94.91.

-Medtronic (NYSE:MDT – Get Free Report) last issued its quarterly earnings data on Tuesday, February 20th.
-The medical technology company reported $1.30 EPS for the quarter, beating the consensus estimate of $1.26 by $0.04.
-The business had revenue of $8.09 billion during the quarter, compared to the consensus estimate of $7.95 billion.
+Medtronic (NYSE:MDT – Get Free Report) last announced its quarterly earnings results on Tuesday, February 20th.
+The medical technology company reported $1.30 earnings per share for the quarter, topping the consensus estimate of $1.26 by $0.04.
 Medtronic had a net margin of 13.00% and a return on equity of 13.71%.
-The firm’s revenue was up 4.7% compared to the same quarter last year.
-During the same quarter in the prior year, the firm earned $1.30 EPS.
-As a group, equities analysts predict that Medtronic plc will post 5.2 earnings per share for the current year.
+The company had revenue of $8.09 billion for the quarter, compared to analysts’ expectations of $7.95 billion.
+During the same quarter in the previous year, the business posted $1.30 earnings per share.
+Medtronic’s quarterly revenue was up 4.7% on a year-over-year basis.
+Analysts anticipate that Medtronic plc will post 5.2 earnings per share for the current year.

 Medtronic Announces Dividend

 The firm also recently declared a quarterly dividend, which was paid on Friday, April 12th.
-Shareholders of record on Friday, March 22nd were given a $0.69 dividend.
-This represents a $2.76 annualized dividend and a yield of 3.21%.
+Investors of record on Friday, March 22nd were given a $0.69 dividend.
+This represents a $2.76 annualized dividend and a yield of 3.23%.
 The ex-dividend date of this dividend was Thursday, March 21st.
-Medtronic’s dividend payout ratio (DPR) is currently 87.90%.
+Medtronic’s dividend payout ratio is presently 87.90%.

-In other news, EVP Sean Salmon sold 30,695 shares of the stock in a transaction on Wednesday, February 21st.
-The shares were sold at an average price of $85.13, for a total transaction of $2,613,065.35.
-Following the completion of the sale, the executive vice president now directly owns 48,289 shares in the company, valued at $4,110,842.57.
-The transaction was disclosed in a filing with the SEC, which is available at this link.
-In other Medtronic news, EVP Michael Marinaro sold 854 shares of the firm’s stock in a transaction on Monday, April 8th.
-The shares were sold at an average price of $83.14, for a total value of $71,001.56.
-Following the completion of the sale, the executive vice president now directly owns 27,925 shares in the company, valued at $2,321,684.50.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, EVP Sean Salmon sold 30,695 shares of the firm’s stock in a transaction on Wednesday, February 21st.
-The stock was sold at an average price of $85.13, for a total transaction of $2,613,065.35.
-Following the completion of the sale, the executive vice president now owns 48,289 shares of the company’s stock, valued at $4,110,842.57.
-The disclosure for this sale can be found here.
-Corporate insiders own 0.30% of the company’s stock.
+In other Medtronic news, EVP Michael Marinaro sold 854 shares of Medtronic stock in a transaction on Monday, April 8th.
+The shares were sold at an average price of $83.14, for a total transaction of $71,001.56.
+Following the completion of the transaction, the executive vice president now directly owns 27,925 shares of the company’s stock, valued at $2,321,684.50.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+0.30% of the stock is owned by insiders.

 Institutional Inflows and Outflows

-Large investors have recently made changes to their positions in the business.
-Loudon Investment Management LLC lifted its holdings in shares of Medtronic by 9.5% in the fourth quarter.
-Loudon Investment Management LLC now owns 10,026 shares of the medical technology company’s stock valued at $786,000 after purchasing an additional 874 shares in the last quarter.
-BKM Wealth Management LLC bought a new stake in Medtronic in the fourth quarter worth about $941,000.
-International Assets Investment Management LLC boosted its stake in Medtronic by 8,340.3% in the fourth quarter.
-International Assets Investment Management LLC now owns 1,038,579 shares of the medical technology company’s stock valued at $85,558,000 after acquiring an additional 1,026,274 shares during the last quarter.
-Tower Research Capital LLC TRC increased its stake in shares of Medtronic by 69.3% during the 3rd quarter.
-Tower Research Capital LLC TRC now owns 40,476 shares of the medical technology company’s stock worth $3,172,000 after purchasing an additional 16,574 shares during the last quarter.
-Finally, Apollon Wealth Management LLC lifted its stake in Medtronic by 43.0% in the fourth quarter.
-Apollon Wealth Management LLC now owns 50,804 shares of the medical technology company’s stock valued at $4,185,000 after purchasing an additional 15,265 shares during the last quarter.
-82.06% of the stock is owned by institutional investors.
+Several institutional investors and hedge funds have recently bought and sold shares of the company.
+Boyar Asset Management Inc. boosted its stake in shares of Medtronic by 2.6% during the fourth quarter.
+Boyar Asset Management Inc. now owns 4,655 shares of the medical technology company’s stock valued at $383,000 after purchasing an additional 120 shares during the period.
+Hall Laurie J Trustee boosted its stake in shares of Medtronic by 0.3% during the first quarter.
+Hall Laurie J Trustee now owns 44,015 shares of the medical technology company’s stock valued at $3,835,000 after purchasing an additional 125 shares during the period.
+Quent Capital LLC boosted its stake in shares of Medtronic by 8.0% during the first quarter.
+Quent Capital LLC now owns 1,680 shares of the medical technology company’s stock valued at $146,000 after purchasing an additional 125 shares during the period.
+Abbrea Capital LLC boosted its stake in shares of Medtronic by 2.5% during the first quarter.
+Abbrea Capital LLC now owns 5,077 shares of the medical technology company’s stock valued at $446,000 after purchasing an additional 125 shares during the period.
+Finally, Marino Stram & Associates LLC boosted its stake in shares of Medtronic by 1.8% during the fourth quarter.
+Marino Stram & Associates LLC now owns 7,127 shares of the medical technology company’s stock valued at $587,000 after purchasing an additional 126 shares during the period.
+82.06% of the stock is owned by hedge funds and other institutional investors.

 Medtronic plc develops, manufactures, and sells device-based medical therapies to healthcare systems, physicians, clinicians, and patients worldwide.
 Its Cardiovascular Portfolio segment offers implantable cardiac pacemakers, cardioverter defibrillators, and cardiac resynchronization therapy devices; cardiac ablation products; insertable cardiac monitor systems; TYRX products; and remote monitoring and patient-centered software.